-Shares of Common Shares of Common Stock Beneficially Owned Prior to Stock Beneficially Owned After Number of Offering Shares Offering Security Holders Number Percent Being Offered Number Percent Kingsbridge Capital Limited (1) 100,000(2) 100,000(3) 0 0%
+Shares of Common Stock Beneficially Owned After Offering

+Security Holders Number Percent Being Offered Number Percent Kingsbridge Capital Limited (1) 100,000(2) 100,000(3) 0 0%

 - Represents beneficial ownership of less than 1% of the outstanding shares of our common stock. - (1) The address of Kingsbridge is Kingsbridge Capital Limited, Attention: Mr. Tony Hillman, P.O.
-Box 1075, Elizabeth House, 9 Castle Street, St Helier, Jersey, JE42QP, Channel Islands. - (2) Consists of 100,000 shares of common stock issuable upon exercise of a warrant, issued to Kingsbridge on December 10, 2007, which warrant is exercisable beginning June 10, 2008 and until June 10, 2013. - (3) Consists of 100,000 shares of common stock issuable upon exercise of a warrant, issued to Kingsbridge on December 10, 2007, as amended, which warrant is exercisable beginning June 10, 2008 and until June 10, 2013.
+Box 1075, Elizabeth House, 9 Castle Street, St Helier, Jersey, JE42QP, Channel Islands. - (2) Consists of 100,000 shares of common stock issuable upon exercise of a warrant, issued to Kingsbridge on December 10, 2007, which warrant is exercisable until June 10, 2013. - (3) Consists of 100,000 shares of common stock issuable upon exercise of a warrant, issued to Kingsbridge on December 10, 2007, as amended, which warrant is exercisable until June 10, 2013.
 Adam Gurney and Maria O Donoghue have voting and investment control of the securities held by Kingsbridge.
 Kingsbridge does not accept third party investments.